-The Paris Zoo is operated by the National Museum of National History (MNHN) and therefore complements the little zoo of the Ménagerie in the Jardin des Plantes.
-The MNHN aims to make much of the zoo’s activities in conservation and research.
+The National Museum of National History (MNHN) operated the Paris Zoo which complements the little zoo of the Ménagerie in the Jardin des Plantes.
+Furthermore, the MNHN aims to make much of the zoo’s activities in conservation and research.
 Today, visitors can contribute to the preservation of species by sponsoring an animal.

-To download the detailed Map of the Paris Zoo, click on the image below:
+To see the detailed Map of the Paris Zoo, click on the image below:

 The Biozones of the Paris Zoo